Blake Griffin Reveals Celtics Jersey Number, and His Reason Is Fantastic

-Griffin picked this Celtics jersey number to pay tribute to HOFer originally appeared on NBC Sports Chicago
+Griffin picked this Celtics jersey number to pay tribute to HOFer originally appeared on NBC Sports Boston

 Blake Griffin is officially a member of the Boston Celtics, and he's already made team history with the selection of his new jersey number.